gengjia0214/Python-Genetic-Algorithm-ECO-Feature-Selection/README.md

 10/23:  Added mutation function for creature patch coors; Added reproduce related functions.

+10/31:  Fixed a bug.
+Now the child will have at least 1 gene from parent 1 and ata most all gene from the 2 parents.

+10/31:  Refactored the train/validate and lock strategy.
+Perceptron now using early stopping.

+11/1:   Added a method to save & load the params into/from json file

 ## Reference

 [1] Lillywhite, K., Lee, D.-J., Tippetts, B., & Archibald, J. (2013).
 A feature construction method for general object recognition. _Pattern Recognition_, 46, 3300–3314.